Base class for CSI models.

 where:

-• mu is a p x d matrix of drift parameters.
-For linear drift, it represents the drift velocity in each of the d dimensions.
+matrix of drift parameters.
+For linear drift, it represents the drift velocity in each of the d

-• Sigma is a d x d variance matrix.
+is a d x d

-• Z is an N x d matrix where each column is an iid realization of N values of a Gaussian continuous stationary increments (CSI) process.
+values of a Gaussian continuous stationary increments (CSI) process.
 Such processes are completely determined by the mean square displacement (MSD) function

-where the MSD function also depends on the parameter phi.
+where the MSD function also depends on the parameter phi

 phi_names

 Vector of kernel parameter names (on the original scale).
-Setting to NULL means there are no kernel parameters (n_phi = 0).
+Setting to NULL

 Xt

-Particle trajectory.
-A matrix where row n is the position of the particle at time t = n * dt and each column is a measurement dimension.
+and each column is a measurement dimension.
 Only reallocates memory for the internal Toeplitz matrix if necessary.

 dt